charligolea/JGR_LunarRegolithPropertiesVariability/README.md

 Jupyter notebook used to run the thermal model simulations.

-The notebook performs the iterations required to generate the temperature profiles used in the manuscript and reproduces **Figure 1**.

 ---

 ### `generate_figures.ipynb`

 Jupyter notebook containing the statistical analysis.
-Generates **Figures 2–13** presented in the manuscript.
+Generates **Figures 1–11** presented in the manuscript.

 ---